kubernetes/community/contributors/design-proposals/multi-platform.md

 ### Components should expose their platform

 It should be possible to run clusters with mixed platforms smoothly.
-After all, bringing heterogenous machines together to a single unit (a cluster) is one of Kubernetes' greatest strengths.
+After all, bringing heterogeneous machines together to a single unit (a cluster) is one of Kubernetes' greatest strengths.
 And since the Kubernetes' components communicate over HTTP, two binaries of different architectures may talk to each other normally.

 The crucial thing here is that the components that handle platform-specific tasks (e.g. kubelet) should expose their platform.
 In the kubelet case, we've initially solved it by exposing the labels `beta.kubernetes.io/{os,arch}` on every node.
 This way an user may run binaries for different platforms on a multi-platform cluster, but still it requires manual work to apply the label to every manifest.